-In spite of his influence in Impressionism, Pissarro struggled with financial troubles for much of his life.
+In spite of his influence in impressionism, Pissarro had money worries for much of his life.

 In the early 1880s, the French economy fell into deep depression, due in part to an international economic crisis, beginning in 1873, and reparations owed to the Prussians after France’s defeat in the Franco-Prussian war.
 In 1882, the Paris stock market crashed.
 No one was buying art at this time.

 France’s economic woes further hindered Pissarro’s efforts to sell his work and money became a serious concern for him.
 In spite of these dire circumstances, he resolved to “calmly tread the path I have taken, and try to do my best”, as he wrote in a letter to his son.
 He continued with his experiments.

 Following pointillism, Pissarro moved into a new era of painting that was more mature than his earlier works.
 Thankfully, these were well received by many dealers and collectors who recognised the evolution in his art.
 In the early 1890s, Pissarro was finally able to achieve some financial security.

 In his later paintings, Pissarro concentrated his efforts on creating magnificent cityscapes, retuning to Impressionism but focussing on urban scenes this time.
 Whilst many of his contemporaries were beginning to reject the city as a subject, Pissarro wholeheartedly embraced it.
 Paintings of Paris and the port city of Le Havre transformed his art into sprawling masses of buildings and people, a churning world in endless motion, painted with his characteristically deft touch.

 Due to chronic eye problems, Pissarro was forced to paint inside.
 ‘Le Boulevard Montmartre, fin de journée’ is one example of his Parisian scenes, showing the city filled with vibrant life and excitement.